gritABS/OverTheWire-Bandit-CheatSheet/COMMANDS.md

     “cd var/lib” tells terminal to enter var first then lib Used to represent the root directory (top level of the system).

+"&"
+This operator allows you to run commands in the background of your terminal.

+"&&"
+This operator allows you to combine multiple commands together in one line of your terminal.

+">"
+This operator is a redirector - meaning that we can take the output from a command (such as using cat to output a file) and direct it elsewhere.

+">>"
+This operator does the same function of the > operator but appends the output rather than replacing (meaning nothing is overwritten).